-Today, Apprenticeships are available in many professional and skilled areas, such as Information Technology, Business Improvement Techniques, Customer Service, Catering, Hospitality, Food Manufacturing, Team Leading, Management and Retail.
+Today, Apprenticeships are available in many professional and skilled areas, such as Information Technology, Business Improvement Techniques, Customer Service, Catering, Hospitality, Team Leading, Management and Retail.
 Many employers are surprised to learn of this and subsequently start to consider just how effective training an apprentice could be in helping their business develop!

 Some employers wrongly assume young people undertaking an Apprenticeship may be doing so as they achieved average (or worse) grades in school, and could not get into college or university.
 This is absolutely not the case.
 Many young people make a conscious and informed choice to join the world of work through an Apprenticeship.
 They are ambitious, career focused, and keen to learn and earn at the same time.
 Many who were academic in school or college, decide not to apply for college or university as they’d rather spend their time learning while working and earning.

 The rising costs of university education, alongside the decline in the number of available graduate positions, has also meant that many who would previously have gone down that path now look to gain an earlier foothold in their chosen industry.
 The chance to earn a wage at the same time as gaining crucial ‘on the job’ skills and experience looks, for many, to be the safer bet.